 In order to minimize exposure and increase social distancing, any visitors or companions who are not needed to facilitate the visit, such as a child's parent or a patient's caregiver, will be asked to wait in their vehicle or return when the patient's visit is over.
 Please avoid bringing people with you who are not being treated, such as friends, family members, neighbors or additional children.

 Our staff has stepped up the cleaning of high touch surfaces, such as counters, exam tables, handles, chairs and medical equipment with a disinfectant cleaning solution.

 Based on the CDC's recommendation to avoid procedures that could increase the aerosolization of secretions, PromptCare and Lawrence Occupational Health will not be performing any Pulmonary Functions Testing (Spirometry) until further notice.
-Donors who arrive for Breath Alcohol Testing will be screened for fever and respiratory symptoms, and must be symptom free to be checked in for breath testing.
+Donors who arrive for Drug and/or Breath Alcohol Testing will be screened for fever and respiratory symptoms, and must be symptom free to be checked in for testing.
+On-site services provided away from the clinic have been suspended at this time.
+Preventive and occupational health visits may be delayed based on symptoms, exposure or travel history, and provider availability.
 Nebulized breathing treatments have been found to aerosolize secretions.
 Breathing treatments will NOT be performed on patients unless the physician has no concerns about COVID-19.
 Patients with any risk factors for COVID-19, who are ill enough to require breathing treatments should be treated in their local emergency room.